oliverphilcox/RascalC/docs/usage/tutorial.rst

     bash clean
     make

 The first line simply cleans the pre-existing ``./cov`` file, if present and the second compiles ``grid_covariance.cpp`` using the Makefile (using the g++ compiler by default).
+We have edited the Makefile to add the ``-DJACKKNIFE`` flag to ensure we compute jackknife covariances here.
 If we were using periodic data we'd need to set the ``-DPERIODIC`` flag in the Makefile before running this step.
 Similarly, we could remove the ``-DOPENMP`` flag to run single threaded.
 The code is then run with the default parameters;

 .. code-block:: bash